 Funding and Other Resources

 Successful applicants receive IGERT funding for 2 years based on a competitive awards process.
 Funding includes a $30,000 annual stipend, fully paid tuition and fees, health insurance and up to $10,500 in research funding to support dissertation research.
 ESUR IGERT trainees will have dedicated office and common space to facilitate effective interdisciplinary education and research, and travel support to present professional papers.
 IGERT trainees who wish to conduct research in foreign countries will be assisted in securing funding to cover international travel expenses.

-Applicants for the ESUR IGERT traineeship must be US citizens or permanent residents and must be seeking a PhD degree in a PSU department, school, or program with faculty participating in the ESUR program.
+Applicants for the ESUR IGERT traineeship must be US citizens or permanent residents; must be seeking a PhD degree in a participating PSU department, school, or program; and must have the support of an ESUR faculty advisor.
 Preference is given to incoming PhD students.
 However, students currently in their first year of a PhD program at PSU may apply.
 Other PSU PhD students may participate in the program without ESUR IGERT traineeship support.
 Please indicate your intentions and eligibility on the application form.
 Deadline: Applications are due January 15 for the following academic year.
 Late applications may be considered on a space available basis.

 Step 1.
 Review this ESUR IGERT website to determine if the program theme matches your educational interests and goals.

 This program requires interdisciplinary study and research.
 A student must be committed to interdisciplinary research and projects.